SpotlightKid/micropython-ftplib/README.md

 been moved to a separate script and reworked too.
 The `ftpcp` function has been moved to the `ftpcp.py` module file.

-The code has been tested only under the *unix* and *esp8266* ports of MicroPython and against the FTP server from the [pyftpdlib] package.
+The code has been tested only under the *unix*, *esp8266* and *esp32* ports of MicroPython and against the FTP server from the [pyftpdlib] package.

 For the *esp8266* port the code needed to be slighty altered to make it work with the `ssl` module there and to reduce the memory usage.
-This version can be found in the [esp8266](./esp8266) directory.
+This version can be found in the [esp](./esp) directory.
 See the file `README.md` in that directory for esp8266-specific instructions.
+This version also works with the *esp32* port.

 [ftplib]: https://docs.python.org/3/library/ftplib.html